pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 # SAMPLE HTML with student list for appendPageLinks():

           - index.html, in the root dir,
-            a sample is provided to demonstrate the implementation of the pagination-plugin
+            a sample is provided to for demonstration

+          - student-list-examples/..,
-          - student-list-examples/.., more html examples to demonstrate the pagination-plugin
+              more html examples for demonstration

-          - js/app.js, a sample app.js to demonstrate the pagination-plugin
+          - js/app.js, a sample app.js for demonstration